Loic74650/PoolMaster/README.md

 <h4>How to compile</h4>
 <p>
+- this code was developped for two main hardware configurations (list in the hardware section below):
+* Controllino-Maxi or
+* Arduino Mega 2560 + Ethernet shield + relay shield + RTC module
 - select the target board type in the Arduino IDE (either "Arduino Mega 2560" or "Controllino Maxi") code should compile for both types<br />

 <h4>Compatibility</h4>

 <p>For this sketch to work on your setup you must change the following in the code:<br />
-- possibly the pinout definitions in case you are not using a CONTROLLINO MAXI board<br />
+- possibly the pinout definitions depending on your wiring<br />
-- the code related to the RTC module in case your setup does not have one<br />
 - MAC address of DS18b20 water temperature sensor<br />
 - MAC and IP address of the Ethernet shield<br />
 - MQTT broker IP address and login credentials<br />